banner

 int sockets[2];

-// Create a pair of interconnected sockets
+// Create a pair of connected sockets

 if (socketpair(AF_UNIX, SOCK_SEQPACKET, 0, sockets)) {